George Wythe: Founding Father

-Teacher
+Professorship

 Wythe's teaching career began with his appointment in 1761 to the Board of Visitors of the College of William & Mary.
 It often overlapped and drew upon his legal and judicial careers.
 For more than twenty years, Wythe taught many legal apprentices, as well as students at the college.
 Among the most famous were future presidents Jefferson and James Monroe; future senators Henry Clay, Littleton Waller Tazewell and John Breckinridge; future Virginia judges St. George Tucker and Spencer Roane; future Chief Justice of the Supreme Court John Marshall; and future Associate Justice of the Supreme Court Bushrod Washington.
 Proficient in Latin and Greek, as well as known for his devotion to books and learning, Wythe initially taught students on a near-individual apprenticeship basis.
 Especially after Elizabeth died in 1787, some private pupils boarded at Wythe's home and received daily instruction in classical languages, political philosophy, and law.
 Of all these men, Wythe remained closest to Jefferson, with whom he worked and corresponded many times in the ensuing decades.
 In their friendship, the two men read all sorts of other material, from English literary works to political philosophy to the ancient sages.